HebaFathy/Machine_Learning_datasets/readme.txt

-Appling different machine learning techniques in smaller dataset (soybeans) and larger dataset (Pima)
+Appling different machine learning techniques Using R programming Language

+in smaller dataset (soybeans) and larger dataset such as (Nursery & Pima)
-#  applying naive and rpart in pima
+#  applying naive and rpart on pima
-#  applying J48 and ID3 in soybean
+#  applying J48 and ID3 on soybean
+#  appling tree, rpart on nursery